CyberArk

 1. Generate and enter a strong secret in the OpenID Connect client secret field.

-4. Leave Enable full url match checked.
+5. Make sure Enable full url match is selected.

 You will need the OpenID Connect client ID and OpenID Connect client secret when connecting to SaaS Manager.
 You can copy these to the clipboard from the Trust tab.

-Click Save and move to the Tokens tab.
+Select Save and move to the Tokens tab.

 Tokens